 We flew from Avalon airport on Friday night and arrived in Sydney about 8pm.
 Sydney Airport was manic on this Friday night, not sure why and I have been through there a number of times now.
-Venessa picked us up from the public pick up zone and after the girls calmed down from there squealing and hugging and kissing we piled in the car and off we headed to Venessa’s house.
+Venessa picked us up from the public pick up zone and after the girls calmed down from their squealing and hugging and kissing we piled in the car and off we headed to Venessa’s house.
 The girls watched a movie and talked until 12.30am and finally fell off to sleep top and tailing in Bella’s bed!

 As usual the girls were up at sparrow’s!
 They watched TV for a bit and had some breakfast, we then headed into Newtown for a quick lunch of dumplings, my kids’ favourite meal!
 By this time the girls were pretty excited, will Prince Charming be there?
 Will we see Cinderella?
 Amazing to see them so excited.